Baoding: History

-Baoding is a city with a history dating back to the Western Han Dynasty.
-It was destroyed by the Mongols in the 13th century, but after the Mongols established the Yuan Dynasty, it was rebuilt.
-It acquired the name "Baoding" during the Yuan dynasty — the name is roughly interpreted as "protecting the capital", referring to the city's proximity to Beijing.
-Baoding served for many years as the capital of Zhili, and was a significant centre of culture in the Ming Dynasty and early Qing Dynasty.
-During the Boxer Rebellion, Boxer rebels killed a Turk, two Swiss, and an Italian in Baoding.
+Baoding has a history dating back to the Western Han Dynasty.

+Prehistory

+The Nanzhuangtou site near Baiyang Lake is one of the earliest Neolithic site discovered in North China, dating back approximately 10,500–9,700 years.
+Other Neolithic sites in Baoding include Diaoyutai and Beifudi.

+Early history

+During the Warring States period, what is now Baoding was along the dividing line between the Yan and Zhao states.

+One of the capitals of Yan during this period, Xiadu, is located in what is now Yi County, and from 400 to 300 BC may have been the largest cities in the world, with an estimated population of over 300,000.

+Imperial era

+In 960 the Song dynasty established the Bao prefecture ("Baozhou") with the administrative office in Baosai County (modern Baoding).
+This lasted until 1241, when the Mongol Empire (who conquered the Jin dynasty in 1234) abolished it, incorporating Baozhou into the Central Region.

+In the year 1213 the Mongol army invaded and destroyed Baozhou, leaving it in ruins until it was reconstructed in 1227 during the Yuan dynasty.
+The region acquired the name "Baoding" in 1275.

+In 1669, Baoding became the capital of Zhili, ruled over by a Viceroy until the fall of the Qing dynasty in 1912.

+In 1902, Yuan Shikai, then Viceroy, established the Baoding Military Academy.
+Birthplace of many famous ROC and Communist generals in the early 20th century.

+Contemporary history

-On August 1, 1949, the people's Government of Hebei province was established, Baoding was the capital of the province, and the city of Baoding was a provincial municipality.
+On August 1, 1949, the People's Government of Hebei province was established, Baoding was the capital of the province, and the city of Baoding was a provincial municipality.
 On August 9, the administrative inspector's office of the Baoding district was established, and it was established as the administrative inspector's office of the county district.

-In May 1958, the capital of Hebei was moved to Tianjin.
+In May 1958, the capital of Hebei was moved to Tianjin, then back to Baoding in January 1966, to Shijiazhuang in February 1968.

-In January 1966, the provincial capital was moved from Tianjin to Baoding.

-In February 1968, the provincial capital moved to Shijiazhuang.

 In December 1994, the Baoding area merged with Baoding to become a provincial city.

-In April 2017, the Central Committee of the Communist Party of China and the State Council announced the decision to transform Baoding's Xiong, Rongcheng, and Anxin counties into Xiong'an New Area, a new development area of national significance, with a focus on innovation, sustainability and quality of life, following the success of Shenzhen Special Economic Zone and Shanghai's Pudong New Area.
+In April 2017, the Central Committee of the Chinese Communist Party and the State Council announced the decision to transform Baoding's Xiong, Rongcheng, and Anxin counties into Xiong'an New Area, a new development area of national significance, with a focus on innovation, sustainability and quality of life, following the successes of Shenzhen Special Economic Zone and Shanghai's Pudong New Area.

 Geography

 Baoding is located in the west-central portion of Hebei province and lies on the North China Plain, with the Taihang Mountains to the west.
 Bordering prefecture-level cities in the province are Zhangjiakou to the north, Langfang and Cangzhou to the east, and Shijiazhuang and Hengshui to the south.
 Baoding also borders Beijing to the northeast and Shanxi to the west.

+The geographical coordinates of Baoding are between 113°40'-116°20' east longitude and 38°10'-40°00' north latitude.